Jenya95/mas-compare/README.md

 * Frontend is simple html+css+js

 ## Start application
-1. Run SpringBootApplocation from IDE or build jar with maven and run it
+1. Run SpringBootApplocation from IDE or build jar with gradle and run it
 2. http://localhost:8080